SOUTH WEST COAST PATH NATIONAL TRAIL

 The Coast Path runs further inland along the steep side of Sherrycombe before eventually turning down amongst trees in the sheltered valley to find a footbridge across a shallow stream.
 A steep ascent straight up the side of the combe takes the path up to a gate where the route turns back towards the coast along the fern-covered lip of the combe.
 As I walked along this stretch of the path I watched a cloud slowly settle over Great Hangman (picture 13).

 Eventually the path turns away from Sherrycombe, turning right to circle around the slopes of Holdstone Down (picture 14) some distance to the seaward side of the summit of Holdstone Hill.
-After around 1,500 metres, with a farmhouse on the crest of the hill about 250 metres ahead, the route of the Coast Path forks left off the main path to head across the face of Trentishoe Down.
+After around 1,500 metres, with a farmhouse on the crest of the hill ahead, the route of the Coast Path forks left off the main path to head across the face of Trentishoe Down.
 This turn was marked by a short post with a white acorn and arrow painted on it, almost overgrown by the ferns, and could be easily missed.

 Also easily missed is a small group of low mounds amongst the gorse to the right of the path just before it passes through the next field boundary.
 These are the remains of Bronze Age hut circles built around 1,000 BC.